Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Introduction

+A new universality class of the BKT type was recently anticipated in the context of superfluids and plaquette-dimer liquids \cite{moessneryizhi}.
 Dimer models represent lattice systems with degrees of freedom on the links instead of the nodes \cite{dimer1,dimer2,dimer3,dimer4,dimer5,dimer6,dimer7,dimer8,dimer9,dimer10}.
 Such models originate from the quest of understanding magnetic materials and are used to shed light on valence bond liquids or classical spin ice.
 In constructing these dimer models one imposes a constraint on the dimers, namely that each site form a dimer with only one of its neighbors.
 Sites that violate this condition are associated with defects.
 A site that is not attached to any dimer is called a monomer.
 A single monomer cannot move alone, while a pair of monomers between links can only move along the transverse direction.
 A generalization of simple dimers involves trimers and plaquettes.
 Crucially, a class of plaquette-dimer models can be mapped to electrostatics with higher-rank tensor electric fields, considered by Pretko in the context of gapless fractons \cite{pretko_generalized_2017,pretko_subdimensional_2017}.
 In addition the low-energy effective theory is governed by the physics of defects, i.e., singular configurations of the fields \cite{seiberg_exotic_2020}.
 The goal of the present paper is to employ renormalization group analysis to study the transition from the liquid phase to the ordered configuration.
-Our formalism can be applied to a variety of fracton models using the powerful technique of the renormalization group.
+Our approach can be applied to a variety of fracton models using the powerful technique of the renormalization group.